thndrgear-oldman/spessartine-reader/README.md

 # Spessartine Reader

-A lightweight manga reader for Windows and Linux.
+🚀 Blazingly fast ⚡, lightweight manga reader for Windows and Linux.
 Point it at your library folders, pick a title, read.
 Everything works offline, with no accounts, ads or telemetry.